 Glenwood is a very small city located in the state of Arkansas.
 With a population of 2,064 people and just one neighborhood, Glenwood is the 153rd largest community in Arkansas.

-When you are in Glenwood, you'll notice that it is more blue-collar than most other communities in America.
-43.72% of Glenwood’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Glenwood is a blue-collar town, with 43.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Glenwood is a city of sales and office workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Glenwood who work in sales jobs (15.36%), office and administrative support (7.24%), and management occupations (6.94%).

 Being a small city, Glenwood does not have a public transit system used by locals to get to and from work.

-In terms of college education, Glenwood is nearly on par with the US average for all cities of 21.84%: 17.38% of adults 25 and older in Glenwood have a bachelor's degree or advanced degree.
+The education level of Glenwood citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.38% of adults 25 and older in Glenwood have a college degree.

 The per capita income in Glenwood in 2022 was $23,863, which is middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $95,452 for a family of four.
 However, Glenwood contains both very wealthy and poor people as well.